dataluscorp/browser/docs/performance/scroll-linked_effects.md

 In many cases, scroll-linked effects can be reimplemented using CSS and made to run on the compositor thread.
 However, in some cases the current APIs offered by the browser do not allow this.
-In all cases, however, Firefox will display a warning to the developer console (starting in version 46) if it detects the presence of a scroll-linked effect on a page.
+In all cases, however, Datalus will display a warning to the developer console (starting in version 46) if it detects the presence of a scroll-linked effect on a page.
 Pages that use scrolling effects without listening for scroll events in JavaScript will not get this warning.
-See the [Asynchronous scrolling in Firefox](https://staktrace.com/spout/entry.php?id=834) blog post for some more examples of effects that can be implemented using CSS to avoid jank.
+See the [Asynchronous scrolling in Datalus](https://staktrace.com/spout/entry.php?id=834) blog post for some more examples of effects that can be implemented using CSS to avoid jank.